MezuEko/preferred-releases/Monogatari.md

 ***Final note:
-If you get confused, it's alright to take the release from the full [compilation](https://nyaa.si/view/1160744) but not all of them have the best subs so that might be a problem.
+If you get confused, it's alright to take the entries from this full [compilation](https://nyaa.si/view/1160744) but not all of them have the best subs so that might be a problem if you're picky like me.
 Make sure to follow the watch order!